Khumariyaan

 Music, especially instrumental music, felt like the perfect means to exchange stereotypes for first-hand interaction and profound enjoyment.
 “We decided to introduce people to our ethnic music,” Bogra states.
 “To give people what we really are.”
 Dynamic and dedicated performers, Khumariyaan musicians sink their teeth into trance-inducing pieces rich with string trills and rhythmic breaks (“Qataghani”), and moving, bittersweet rubab-driven melodies (“Sheenai”).

-Without lyrics, Khumariyaan’s pieces can move audiences from diverse cultural backgrounds instantly.
+Without lyrics, Khumariyaan’s pieces can move audiences from many cultural backgrounds instantly.
 “Sometimes, it can feel much harder to get the audience connect to a piece that’s purely instrumental,” adds Shafiq.
 “But if you make that connection and you’re targeting multi-cultures, then instrumentals allow everyone to relate.
 It’s bridge building.”

 “In our country and particularly in our region, playing music, or indeed anything that is art, is a form of resistance, a resistance that many have paid for with their lives, yet the Pushtoons love their music,” says Rawail.
 “By introducing Western and local instruments in one line up, we hope to remove the stereotypes from our culture, and bring back a love for music, and indeed, more importantly, a love for the musician.
 We are very lucky in regard to the support we have in our homeland from the public.”